-• On April 18-19, 2013, the OAC, IAC and MCACA sponsored a joint colloquium- Embracing Community Change Through the Arts- at the DeBartolo Performing Arts Center of Notre Dame.
+• On April 18-19, 2013, the OAC, IAC and MCACA are sponsoring a joint colloquium- Embracing Community Change Through the Arts- at the DeBartolo Performing Arts Center of Notre Dame.
 The two-day colloquium will explore best practices on the first day and practical planning tools to advance diversity on the second.
 Targeted attendees are community teams that might include leadership from arts or community development organizations, community foundations, educational organizations, government, etc. Presenters include representatives from Arts Midwest, National Center for Creative Aging, Chicago Sinfonietta and Honeywell Center (Wabash).
 Registration opens in late February.
-Later in 2013, twenty-hour consultancy will be available for interested and qualified colloquium participants. • On June 6 and 7, 2013, the OAC, IAC and Kentucky Arts Council sponsored the Creating Vibrant Communities Through the Arts at the Lynn Center for Fine Arts at Hanover College in Hanover, Indiana.
-The colloquium featured regional and nationally recognized presenters who explored best practices and practical planning tools for cultural districts, community engagement, arts business incubators, rural and urban revitalization and community planning.
-The first day of the colloquium explored the case studies of organizations that have successfully used the arts to develop their communities and the second day demonstrated how those case studies could be used to develop community plans for innovation and growth through the arts.
+Later in 2013, 20-hour consultancy will be available for interested and qualified colloquium participants.